 On street naming

 In 1888 the land between Blaine and Howe and between Lakeview and 11th was platted as Wirth's Addition.
-In 1890 a similar piece of land was platted south from Blaine to the Ferry Leary Land Company's claim at what is now the the turn-around on Broadway, and was named Broadway's Second Addition.
+In 1890 a similar piece of land was platted south from Blaine to the Ferry Leary Land Company's claim at what is now the turn-around on Broadway and was named Broadway's Second Addition.
 Several maps from 1890 show the street system as already being well established, though it's unclear if everything was built (probably not).

 In 1885 Seattle had passed a measure to bring better cohesion to the street system, causing many of the streets on First Hill, and Capitol Hill to be renamed, as well as a number of the downtown streets.
-Search for your favoirite street name here and check out how complicated things were back then.
+Search for your favorite street name here and check out how complicated things were back then.
 The naming of the streets stayed the same until 1961 when Seattle again recognized the directional schemes of the streets.
 Ben has yet to learn why the Avenue was dropped from Broadway.